Raitou/GCNet/docs/en/net/The Payload.md

 As previously stated, it's the holder of the most important data in all the packet.

 Like the packet buffer, the decrypted payload has its sections: the header, the content and the null bytes padding.
 Again, let's explain them one by one.
-> Note: there are some exceptions to this division like the ping packet, whose payload contains only null bytes.
+> Note I: there are some exceptions to this division like the ping packet, whose payload contains only null bytes.

+> Note II: unlike the **packet's header**, all the data in the payload is written in the [big-endian](https://en.wikipedia.org/wiki/Endianness#Big-endian) format.

 ## Header
 > 00 1C 00 00 00 40 00

 The payload header contains three essential informations: packet ID, content size and compression flag.
 Next, we will take a closer look at these values.
-> Note: unlike the header, all the data in the payload is written in the [big-endian](https://en.wikipedia.org/wiki/Endianness#Big-endian) format.

 ### ID
 > ***00 1C*** 00 00 00 40 00